pragmalang/pragma/docs/api/schema-generation.md

     {endfor}
   }
   ```

-  2. ✔️ `{model.id}Input` input type where all fields are optional and field of non-primitive types take the type `{field.type.id}Input`.
+  2. `{model.id}Input` input type where all fields are optional, and a field of non-primitive type takes the type `{field.type.id}Input`.
   ```
   input {model.id}Input {
     {for field in model.fields}